haihala/MOS-6502-disassembler/README.md

 I did some benchmarking and profiling using `criterion` and `cargo-flamegraph` respectively.
-Before I changed anything, disassembling the mega binary took about 3ms.
-After some tweaks I got it down to just above 2ms, but felt the loss in readability was not worth the performance gain considering it should be plenty fast for a web server as is.
+Before I changed anything, disassembling the mega binary took about 5ms.
+After some tweaks I got it down to just above 4ms, but felt the loss in readability was not worth the performance gain considering it should be plenty fast for a web server as is.

-The main culprit for performance issues was repeatedly formating and concatenating strings.
-Perhaps a more centralized strategy would serve it well.
+The main culprit for performance issues is formating and concatenating strings.
-I don't feel the need to investigate that due to sufficiently good performance as is.
-Disassembling the gigabinary takes about 600ms (110ms on release build).
+Disassembling the gigabinary takes about 280ms (220ms on release build).
+If output is piped to /dev/null, it drops to 90ms (40ms on release build).
+The mos-6502 shouldn't even be able to handle a binary of that size, as the offset won't fit to 16 bits.

-If output is piped to /dev/null, it drops to 60ms (25ms on release build).
-The mos-6502 shouldn't even be able to handle a binary of that size, as the offset no longer fits to 16 bits.
+I tried out rayon for parallilizing the string operations and it did yield promising results, but only beyond a certain point.
+The giga binary benchmark went down about 50%.
+Unfortunately the mega binary went up about 50%.
+A more thought out parallelization strategy may be beneficial.

 # Levels